Strategic Dialogue Assessment: The Crooked Path to Innocence: Abstract

 \section{Abstract}

-Language is often used strategically, particularly in high-stakes, adversarial settings, yet most work on pragmatics and LLMs centers on cooperativity.
-This leaves a gap in the systematic understanding of non-cooperative discourse.
-To address this, we introduce \name (\textbf{Co}operation-\textbf{B}reach \textbf{R}esponse \textbf{A}ssessment), along with three interpretable metrics---\textit{Benefit at Turn} (\bat), \textit{Penalty at Turn} (\pat), and \textit{Normalized Relative Benefit at Turn} (\nrbat)---to quantify the perceived strategic effects of discourse moves.
-We also present \dataset, an annotated dataset of real courtroom cross-examinations, to demonstrate the framework’s effectiveness.
+Language is often used strategically, particularly in high-stakes, adversarial settings, yet most work on pragmatics and LLMs centers on cooperative settings.
+This leaves a gap in the systematic understanding of strategic communication in adversarial settings.
+To address this, we introduce \name\ (\textbf{S}trategic \textbf{D}ialogue \textbf{A}ssessment), a framework grounded in Gricean and game-theoretic pragmatics to assess strategic use of language.
+It adapts the ME Game jury function to make it empirically estimable for analyzing dialogue.
+Our approach incorporates two key adaptations: a commitment-based taxonomy of discourse moves, which provides a finer-grained account of strategic effects, and the use of estimable proxies grounded in Gricean maxims to operationalize abstract constructs such as credibility.
+Together, these adaptations build on discourse theory by treating discourse as the strategic management of commitments, enabling systematic evaluation of how conversational moves advance or undermine discourse goals.
+We further derive three interpretable metrics---\textit{Benefit at Turn} (\bat), \textit{Penalty at Turn} (\pat), and \textit{Normalized Relative Benefit at Turn} (\nrbat)---to quantify the perceived strategic effects of discourse moves.
+We also present \dataset\ (the \textbf{C}rooked \textbf{P}ath \textbf{D}ataset), an annotated dataset of real courtroom cross-examinations, to demonstrate the framework's effectiveness.
 Using these tools, we evaluate a range of LLMs and show that LLMs generally exhibit limited pragmatic understanding of strategic language.
-While model size shows an increase in performance on our metrics, reasoning ability does not help and largely hurts, introducing overcomplication and internal confusion.\footnote{We provide \href{https://huggingface.co/datasets/UT-CompLing/CHARM}{data} and \href{https://github.com/asherz720/CoBRA-Quantifying-Strategic-Language}{code} in Github and hugging face repos.}
+While model size shows an increase in performance on our metrics, reasoning ability does not help and largely hurts, introducing overcomplication and internal confusion.\footnote{We provide \href{https://huggingface.co/datasets/UT-CompLing/CPD}{data} and \href{https://github.com/asherz720/CoBRA-Quantifying-Strategic-Language}{code} in Github and huggingface repos.}